johnnylam88/nerien-hekili-packs/README.md

 ### Status ###

-The following classes and specializations are supported:
+The following classes and specializations are supported for 11.2:

+- Warrior: Protection

+The following classes and specializations may still be usable but need updates from 11.1:

 - Death Knight: Blood, Blood (Kyrasis)
 - Demon Hunter: Vengeance
 - Druid: Guardian
 - Monk: Brewmaster, Brewmaster (Equinox)
-- Warrior: Protection

 ### Links ###